 These dairy-free mini quiche cups can be made anywhere from 24 hours to 4 weeks in advance of when you need them.

-To meal prep the quiche cups you'll want to bake them for 20 minutes before removing them from the oven.
+To meal prep the quiche cups, you'll want to bake them for 20 minutes before removing them from the oven.
 Keep them in the silicone muffin cups.
+If you're adding cheese to the tops, don't add the cheese until you reheat them the next time.

-Reheat them in the oven at 300F until warmed through.
+Reheating: When you're ready for them, let them thaw in the fridge overnight and then reheat them in the oven at 300F until warmed through.

 Any non-dairy milk should work in quiche cups.
 Some great options are almond, oat, or hemp milk.

 Mini quiche bites can be served cold.
 However, they taste better when heated.
-If served cold, the crust on the quiche will be denser instead of smooth and the flavor won't be as savory.
+If served cold, the crust on the quiche will be denser instead of smooth, and the flavor won't be as savory.

-Other Dairy and Gluten-Free Recipes You'll Love
+More Dairy and Gluten-Free Breakfasts

 Dairy-Free Mini Quiche Cups